 Expansion of EU: Happens only in Scenario 3 and 4, Ukraine, Belarus, Switzerland and even Russia will join EU.

 Supersonic Aircraft: Two aircraft, Concorde and Tu-144 will be only avaiable in the Scenario 2.
 However they will be removed from service almost immidiately due to the extremely high maintenance costs.
 (So don't buy any of them.)

 Locations and Aircraft Manufacturers

-Maximum 12 aircraft can be purchased from a company in one turn.
-Defending on the relationship between you and the manufacturer's country, it can take between 1 to 3 turns to receive purchased aircraft.
-If relationships are particularly bad, company will not sell any aircraft at all.
+A maximum of 12 aircraft can be purchased from a company in one turn.
+Defending on the relationship between the player and the manufacturer's country, it can take between 1 to 3 turns to receive purchased aircraft.
+If relationships are particularly bad, the company will not sell any aircraft at all.

 McDonnell-Douglas (MDC) is avaiable in every scenario.
 Lockheed Martin only provides two aircraft and will not be avaiable in Scenario 3 and 4.
 (In real life, Lockheed left civilian aircraft business in late 1970 to focus solely on military aircraft.)
 Boeing, which will be avaiable starting 1958 will remain as a potent manufacturer in all scenarios.